 2. Provide Them With The Assets They’ll Need To Recruit

-Social fundraisers engage with campaigns through family, friends, or colleagues and are commonly recruited via social media platforms and email.
+Social fundraisers engage with campaigns through family, friends, or colleagues and are commonly recruited via social media platforms and email campaigns.
 Your job is to make recruitment easier.

 One way to do this is by offering sample recruitment templates.
 By offering these templates, you’re removing the barrier to access for many people because you’re not relying on them to create content for your organization.
 It should be a “no brainer” to join your cause and handing them all the tools, images, and assets they’ll need is one way to ensure that it is.